MicrosoftDocs/defender-docs/articles/defender-for-cloud/endpoint-detection-response.md

 1. The recommendation offers multiple recommended actions to resolve on each attached machine, select the relevant action to see the remediation steps:

     - [Enable Microsoft Defender for Endpoint integration](#enable-the-microsoft-defender-for-endpoint-integration).
-Alternatively, you can remediate this recommendation by installing any of the [supported endpoint detection and response solution](#supported-solutions-and-platforms) on your virtual machine
+Alternatively, you can remediate this recommendation by installing any of the supported EDR solutions](#supported-solutions-and-platforms) on your virtual machine
     - [Upgrade Defender plan](#upgrade-defender-plan)
     - [Troubleshoot issues](#troubleshoot-unsuccessful-installation)

-#### Enable the Microsoft Defender for Endpoint integration
+### Enable Microsoft Defender for Endpoint integration

 This recommended action is available when:

-- One of the [supported endpoint detection and response solution](#supported-solutions-and-platforms) wasn't detected on the VM.
+- One of the [supported EDR solutions](#supported-solutions-and-platforms) wasn't detected on the VM.

 - The VM can have Microsoft Defender for Endpoint installed on it as part of the offerings included with Defender for Servers.

-**To enable the Defender for Endpoint integration on the affected VM**:
+Enable integration as follows:

 1. Select the affected machine.